joelouthan/theologic.us/content/posts/prayers/2020-09-10-am_prayers.md

 draft: true
 ---

-## Give thanks to the Lord, for He is good and His steadfast love endures forever
+> **Psalms 106:1 (ESV) Praise the LORD!
+Oh give thanks to the LORD, for he is good, for his steadfast love endures forever!**

 ## Pray for Sarah and her friends